 Restart, fix_modify, output, run start/stop, minimize info¶

 The instantaneous values of the extended variables are written to binary restart files.
 Because the state of the random number generator is not saved in restart files, this means you cannot do “exact” restarts with this fix, where the simulation continues on the same as if no restart had taken place.
 However, in a statistical sense, a restarted simulation should produce the same behavior.
-Note however that you should use a different seed each time you restart, otherwise the same sequence of random numbers will be used each time, which might lead to stochastic synchronization and subtle artefacts in the sampling.
+Note however that you should use a different seed each time you restart, otherwise the same sequence of random numbers will be used each time, which might lead to stochastic synchronization and subtle artifacts in the sampling.

 This fix computes a global scalar which can be accessed by various output commands.
 The scalar is the cumulative energy change due to this fix described in the previous paragraph.
 The scalar value calculated by this fix is “extensive”.

 The GLE thermostat in its current implementation should not be used with rigid bodies, SHAKE or RATTLE.
 It is expected that all the thermostatted degrees of freedom are fully flexible, and the sampled ensemble will not be correct otherwise.